-Please join the Peace & Justice Center and our friends, on Thursday, March 15th, as we celebrate a new generation of movers and shakers.
-This year PJC will be awarding Isaiah Hines and Muslim Girls Making Change with the Ed Everts Social Justice Activist Award.
+Thank you to all who joined the Peace & Justice Center and our friends, on Thursday, March 15th, as we celebrated a new generation of movers and shakers.
+This year the PJC awarded Isaiah Hines and Muslim Girls Making Change (Kiran Waqar, Hawa Adam, Lena Ginawi, and Balkisa Abdikadir) with the Ed Everts Social Justice Activist Award.

 5:30 Doors open, cash bar, and auction

 6:00 Chili dinner served

 7:00 Award Ceremony and performance by Muslim Girls Making Change

 8:00 Dance Party with DJ Brunch and Crystal Jonez